-Trial counsel for Norfolk Southern Corporation for FELA, FRSA, crossing accident and property damage claims.
+Trial counsel for Class I railroads for FELA, FRSA, crossing accident and property damage claims.

 Trial counsel for Class III railroads including Buckingham Branch Railroad for FELA, crossing accident and property damage claims.

-Trial counsel for Simon Property Group, General Growth Properties, and Washington Prime Group, for commercial landlord tenant and premises liability litigation.
+Trial counsel for national property management companies for commercial landlord tenant and premises liability litigation.

-Virginia trial counsel for Dominion Resources/Virginia Power in commercial and personal injury litigation.
+Trial counsel for national power utilities in commercial and personal injury litigation.

-Trial counsel for several national insurance carriers, including PMA and One Beacon, Vanliner, Liberty Mutual, Zurich, Acuity, and National Interstate, and their insureds, as well as several specialized insurance captives in personal injury and workers’ compensation claims.
+Trial counsel for several national insurance carriers, and their insureds, as well as several specialized insurance captives in personal injury and workers’ compensation claims.

-Trial counsel for several national commercial entities, including Omni hotels, Gold’s Gym, L Brands, and Michaels, in personal injury, workers’ compensation and general commercial litigation.
+Trial counsel for several national commercial entities, in personal injury, workers’ compensation and general commercial litigation.

 SEMINARS AND PRESENTATIONS: